From BR Bullpen

 Biographical Information

-Mickey Vernon was an outstanding hitter and fielder largely for the Washington Senators during their most hapless decades.
+Mickey Vernon was one of baseball's ouitstanding ballplayers for parts of four decades, mainly for the hapless Washington Senators.
 Vernon closed his stellar 20-year career, at age 42, with almost 2500 hits.
 He broke into the Bigs as baseball's youngest player in 1939 and finished as its oldest player in 1960.
 Mickey Vernon is one of a small number of players who played in four decades.

 Possessing excellent bat control and an eagle eye, he led the league twice in batting average and three times in doubles; 4 times in on-base percentage and was a 7-time All-Star selection and posted a .359 on-base percentage.
-The expansive Griffith Stadium affected Vernon's extra-base hit totals.
-Vernon hit 55 home runs in his home parks, while hitting 117 on the road.
+The expansive Griffith Stadium affected Vernon's home-run totals -- hitting only 55 home runs in his home parks, while hitting 117 on the road.

-Losing two of his prime years to military service during World War II also limited his career statistics.
-He missed the 1944 and 1945 seasons.
-These seasons came and went while Mickey Vernon would have been in the prime of his career - 26/27 years old.
+Losing two of his prime years -- 1944 and 1945 -- to military service during World War II also limited his career statistics.
 Had he played these seasons, his all-time hit totals would have approached 2,900.
 Vernon holds the major league record by participating in the turning of 2044 double plays.
+An absolute workhorse and almost never injured, Vernon made over 600 plate appearances for eleven seasons, and had over a 40 percent OBP four seasons.
+Even while approaching the age of 40, his OBP hovered between 37 and 40 percent, amazing figures for an aged batsman.
 As good a hitter as he was, Vernon was probably an even better fielder.
 The Yankees and Senators reportedly once seriously discussed a DiMaggio for Vernon trade .